ckep1/Obsidian-Mobile-Sidebar-Notes/README.md

 ## Usage

 1. Go to Settings → Mobile Sidebar Note
-2. Click "Add Note" to configure a sidebar note
+2. Click "Add Command" to configure a sidebar note command
 3. Enter a display name and note path (autocomplete helps find notes)
-4. Notes automatically open in sidebar tabs on startup
+4. Use commands or "Open new sidebar tab" to access notes

 **or simply:**